cw6515/tidal_turbines-source_inversion/README.md

 - The contents of the requirements.yaml file

-1) If you do not have the open-source package manager anaconda, install it by going to https://docs.continuum.io/anaconda/install/ and following the relevant links for you operating system.
+1) If you do not have the open-source package manager anaconda, install it by going to https://docs.continuum.io/anaconda/install/ and following the relevant links for your operating system.

 2) Once installed, create a new virtual environment with the project requirements by opening a terminal and running
 ```conda env create -f requirements.yaml tidal_farm``` where ```tidal_farm``` is the name of the new virtual environment.